proencode/fedora-sh/12-markdown-Archive/packtpub/2025/0625-BeginningC++GameProgramming/01_welcome_to_beginning_c++_game_programming,_3ed.md

 Description automatically generated
 Figure 1.3: Zombie Arena game

-To achieve this, we will learn about how object-oriented programming allows us to have a large code base (lots of code) that is easy to write and maintain.
+To achieve this, we will learn about how object-oriented programming allows us to have a large **code base** (lots of code) that is easy to write and maintain.
 Expect exciting features such as hundreds of enemies, rapid-fire weaponry, pickups, and a character that can be leveled up after each wave.

-Platform game
+## Platform game

-The final game is a platform game called Run.
+The final game is a platform game called **Run**.
 Run will be packed with more features enabled by the C++ skills we will have acquired and made easier by the great features of SFML.
 Take a look at the finished game below:

 A video game with a person walking on a bridge